 When: Now – November 4th 2017.

 Why: Christmas trees are green and so is Elphaba, go figure.

 For those who are Crackers about Christmas

-Why: Because Christmas wouldn’t be Christmas without dancing mice and a trip from the Sugar Plum Fairy.
+Why: Because Christmas wouldn’t be Christmas without a dose of dancing mice and a glittering twirl from the Sugar Plum Fairy.

 For Santa’s Little Helpers

 Christmas is the ultimate time for little ones to revel in the festive spirit!
 At the most magical time of the year, why not treat you and your family to a dazzling show that is sure to delight even the tiniest theatregoer!